EXPERTS

 - AG1 provides little visibility into their proprietary blend.
 I’d prefer to get a better look at exactly what goes into their product and at what quantities in order to evaluate their health claims

-- Some consumers have found the earthy flavor and gritty texture somewhat unpleasant to drink when dissolved in water (mixing with almond milk or a smoothie helps)
+- Some consumers have found the AG1 Next Gen flavor to be overly sweet and bitter, with a gritty texture that is somewhat unpleasant to drink when dissolved in water (mixing with almond milk or a smoothie helps)

 - Price per serving is significantly higher than many comparable superfood blends